romland/smoozoo/README.md

 ## TODO
 	- Pinch/zoom triggers UI visibility on mobile (it should not)

+    - some "Loading..." animation in case on slow network

     - FIX (or ditch): 'r' to rotate image in steps of 90 degrees